 Downloadable photos are available for use in print and on the web.

-Rogers has received many commissions, fellowships, and awards, including those from ASCAP, the American Composers Forum and the Jerome Foundation, American Music Center, Music at the Anthology and the Mary Flagler Cary Trust, National Flute Association, MacDowell Colony, South Carolina Arts Commission, and the Massachusetts Cultural Council, as well as the Heckscher Foundation Composition Prize for his orchestral work Symphony of Cities.
-His recordings include Once Removed, a collection of Rogers's chamber music on Innova Recordings, as well as an upcoming recording of Magna Mysteria to be released on Innova in 2015.
-Previous recordings include those on Concert Artist Guild Records, Equilibrium, Albany, White Pine, Alanna, Mark Masters, and Gale Recordings.
+Rogers has received many fellowships and awards, including those from ASCAP, New Music USA, the American Composers Forum and the Jerome Foundation, Music at the Anthology and the Mary Flagler Cary Trust, National Flute Association, MacDowell Colony, South Carolina Arts Commission, and the Massachusetts Cultural Council, as well as the Heckscher Foundation Composition Prize.
+Rogers's recordings include Once Removed, a collection of his chamber music, and Magna Mysteria, for soprano, choir, and chamber orchestra, both on Innova Recordings.
+Additional recordings include those on New Focus Recordings, Concert Artist Guild Records, MSR, Equilibrium, Albany, White Pine, Alanna, Mark Masters, and Gale Recordings.